New Content Added: To update the content we have added Child Abuse and PTSD information found at the end of the Table of Contents.

 had been shipped from foster home to foster home his whole life, and had

-finally settled in a permanent residences.
+finally settled in a permanent residence.

 His guidance counselor believed